 Procurement Intrinsically Linked to ESG Disclosure

-As highlighted by the global pandemic, sustainable supply chains are integral to forming resilient organizations and as such are a key metric for strong ESG performance.
-As a result, procurement will be involved far more in both company reporting and contributing to winning new business, as supply chain processes and supplier ESG will be key elements to both.
+The global pandemic highlighted that sustainable supply chains are integral to forming resilient organizations.
+As such they are a key metric for strong ESG performance.
+As a result, procurement will be involved far more in both company reporting and contributing to winning new business.
+In fact, supply chain processes and supplier ESG will be key elements to both.

 Increased Responsibility Placed on Procurement Teams